boldbi/boldbi-docker/README.md

 docker run --name boldbi -p 80:80 -e APP_URL=<app_base_url> -d syncfusion/boldbi:<tag>
 ```

-Replace your DNS or IP address, on which you are going to access the application in `app_base_url` place.
+Replace your DNS or IP address, on which you are going to access the application in the `app_base_url` place.

 For example, <br/>
     `http://example.com` <br/>